qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

    GRASS Toolbox Module Options |nix|

-The provided module parameters are often not complete to keep the dialog clear.
+The provided module parameters are often not complete to keep the dialog simple.
 If you want to use further module parameters and flags, you need to start the GRASS shell and run the module in the command line.